section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 --

-In DNS (Domain Name System), a plentiful array of resource information is displayed given that the website domain is still active.
+In DNS, a plentiful array of resource information is displayed given that the website domain is still active.

-This is a good opportunity to use basic Python coding skills in for-loops held within a variable to iterate and display all results.
+This is a good opportunity to use for-loops held within a variable to iterate and display all results.

 Input: